Junayd of Baghdad

 - Pseudo-DionysiusTHRESHOLD

-Apophatic theology — what God is not, the only honest path.
+Apophatic theology: saying only what God is not, the one honest path.

 - Bernard of ClairvauxTHRESHOLD